lmb/asinine/README.md

 libasinine
 ==========

-`libasinine` provides decoding facilities of DER encoded ASN.1 data.
-Specifically, the library is intended to parse X.509 certificates.
+`libasinine` provides decoding facilities of DER encoded ASN.1 data, as well as X.509 certificates.
 The focus is on small size and static memory allocation, making it suitable for use in an embedded environment.
 In general, you are encouraged to ship `libasinine` with your code, and link to it statically.

 Status
 ======